bradymholt/dotfiles/README.md

 # dotfiles

-This is my system configuration for macOS consisting of a Brewfile, config "dotfiles", and misc and shell scripts.
+This is my system configuration for macOS consisting of a Brewfile, config "dotfiles", and misc shell scripts.

 ## Initial Setup